 The Fujifilm X-T30 is available to buy right now.

-Fujifilm X-T30 – The Rivals
+Fujifilm X-T30 – The rivals

 A much larger camera than the X-T30 but one with a similar price tag, the G90 is effectively a baby version of Panasonic’s excellent G9.

 It packs in five-axis image stabilisation and unlimited 4K recording – neither of which are available on the X-T30 – but has a smaller Micro Four Thirds sensor and a less travel-friendly design.
-We’re currently testing the G90 so will give you our final verdict very soon.
+We’re currently testing the G90 and so will give you our final verdict very soon.